From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

 5) Tutor Page

-A tutor page is actually a page that converts users into clients and convinces them to book a lesson with a teacher.
+A tutor page is a page that converts users into clients and convinces them to book a course with a teacher.

 A tutor page should always have a tutor’s photo, name, the subjects a tutor gives lessons on, rating, and hourly rate.
 That’s the primary information that is going to make the initial impression.
 And obviously, the page should have a ‘contact a tutor’ button.